rwberendsen/eldiem/README.md

 different types allow different types of constraints.
 We briefly touch upon some aspects.

+The allowed constraints depend on the type on which they apply.
+For most types, a !nil constraint is valid.
+For string types, the length of the string.
+For numeric types, greater than and smaller than operations are allowed.
+There are certain constraints for which it is possible to compute backward and forward compatibility between versions of this LDM.
+For example, !nil, when we treat nil as a value, allows less values with respect to omitting this constraint.
+Thus, removing a !nil constraint is a backwards compatible schema change.
+Similarly, a larger string length is a backwards compatible change.
+With integers, allowing smaller than and greater than operators as these: `age int nil | <300` allows more values than `<200` and is backwards compatible.
+If we would however start considering offering regular expressions to validate strings, then this becomes a lot harder.
+Computing whether one finite state machine (FSA) accepts a subset of another FSA is PSPACE complete.
+We would therefore suggest at first to keep the list of constraints very small, and not to allow too much expressive power.

 `list_of_scalars_type_def` omits optional constraints because it will be further expanded to different types of scalars in order to allow appropriate constraint expressions depending on the scalar type that is used.